 It came about through coincidences.
-I have no art school training, so when I first started getting this impulse to draw and paint, I turned to my imagination.
+Despite my art history training I had no art school training, so when I first started getting this impulse to draw and paint, I turned to my imagination.
 I put pastels down on paper until they looked like something recognizable.
-Doing art this way was fun and took a lot of the pressure I was feeling as a journalist to think in a linear rational way.
+Doing art this way was fun and took a lot of the pressure I was feeling as a journalist to think and write in a structured way,

 Q2.
 So intuitive art means that there’s no planning or prior knowing what you’re going to draw?

-That’s what art’s about.
-So in my art, something that day in my environment or circumstances would set the mood.
-Like the first painting I ever did in my adult years, on my 36th birthday, came about at a wonderful home near Mount Fujii, where the artist Pam Honda was giving me and my husband Aki our first art lesson.
+I’ll never forget the first painting I did since I was in high school.
+It was on my 36th birthday and came about at a wonderful home near Mount Fujii, where the artist Pam Honda was giving my husband Aki and I our first art lesson.

 Q3.
 Is there an artist who inspires you to do intuitive art?

 Yes, I can tell you about the intuitive artist who changed by life by making a very persuasive argument in favor of taking one’s own creativity seriously.
 Playful and serious at the same time.